GabrielGlzSa/DCMChatbotTest/README.md

     - ➜ `greetings_node`: Responds to greetings like "hi", "hello", etc. and asks for contact information as the profession is a requirement to access to the services branch.

   - **Services (`services`)**
     - ➜ `services_node`: Handles inquiries about services offered.
 Only accessible if profession has been provided.
 This node uses Retrieval Augmented Generation (RAG) to answer questions using the text files located in `data/documents/`.
+These files are used to fill the Qdrant database, which stores data as vectors, for semantic retrieval.

   - **Spam (`spam`)**
     - ➜ `fallback_node`: Ends the conversation by saying that it is only able to answer questions about the services provided by the company.